Sasuke (TV series): Manga

 On December 26, 2023, TBS announced a new survival manga adaptations based on Sasuke, called Yomigaeri no Sasuke (ヨミガエリのサスケ).
 This manga will be distributed by Manga Box and was released on August 17, 2024.

 Video games

 Early in Sasukes broadcasts, Konami produced a Java-based Sasuke game for the i-Mode mobile platform in Japan.
 The courses were updated following each season for at least a decade.
 In 2010, SEAMS produced a iOS-based Sasuke game, called SASUKE Challenger in Japan only.
+In 2024, PULSE INC. produced eSASUKE, which was a map based on Sasuke for their open world online game called Inspix World, marking the first Sasuke video game to be published in Windows and Android.

 Nine official home video game releases with Sasuke have occurred, typically as a single game mode under the banner of Sasukes parent show Kinniku Banzuke.